top of page

 Effectiveness of Ketamine Therapy in Trauma Treatment

-Clinical studies and patient reports show ketamine-assisted therapy can significantly reduce symptoms of post-traumatic stress disorder (PTSD) and other trauma-related conditions.
+Clinical studies and patient reports show that ketamine-assisted therapy can significantly reduce symptoms of post-traumatic stress disorder (PTSD) and other trauma-related conditions.

 Evidence from Research